2004 ICC Champions Trophy final: Match officials

+Summary

 The final of the 2004 ICC Champions Trophy was played between West Indies and England at the Oval on 25 September 2004.
 West Indies made England bat first after winning the toss.
 Despite a century (104 runs) from Marcus Trescothick, England were restricted to 217 runs in 49.4 overs.
 Wavell Hinds and Ian Bradshaw took 3 and 2 wickets respectively.
 West Indies started their batting with the early losses of Hinds and Sarwan, and at one moment they were restricted to 147 runs for 8 wickets; the highest run-scorer Shivnarine Chanderpaul (47 runs) had also departed.
 Courtney Browne and Ian Bradshaw scored 35 and 34 not out respectively which was the highest scoring innings of both their respective careers at the time and guided West Indies to victory without any further loss.
 They chased the target in 48.5 overs, and Browne and Bradshaw shared an unbeaten 71 run ninth wicket partnership, a West Indian record.
 Andrew Flintoff took 3 wickets for 38 runs in 10 overs.
 Bradshaw was given the man of the match award for his all-round performance while Sarwan was named the man of the tournament.